 Diabetes Mellitus: A condition in which the levels of sugar in the blood are too high.

-Eclampsia: Seizures occurring in pregnancy and linked to high blood pressure.
+Eclampsia: Seizures occurring in pregnancy or after pregnancy that are linked to high blood pressure.

-Fetal Growth Restriction: A condition in which a fetus has an estimated weight that is less than that of 9 out of 10 other fetuses of the same gestational age.
+Fetal Growth Restriction: A condition in which a fetus has an estimated weight that is less than 90% of other fetuses of the same pregnancy age.

-Gestational Hypertension: New-onset high blood pressure that occurs after 20 weeks of pregnancy.
+Gestational Hypertension: High blood pressure that is diagnosed after 20 weeks of pregnancy.

 HELLP Syndrome: A severe type of preeclampsia; HELLP stands for hemolysis, elevated liver enzymes, and low platelet count.

 Hemolysis: Destruction of red blood cells.

 High Blood Pressure: Blood pressure above the normal level.
 Also called hypertension.

 Kick Count: A record kept during late pregnancy of the number of times a fetus moves over a certain period.

 Kidneys: Organs that filter the blood to remove waste that becomes urine.